AdityaPrasad275/Leetcode_DSA/Stack/Car Fleet.md

 $1)$ $a[i] = max( a[i+1], a[i+2], a[i+3].... a[j])$
 $2)$ $a[j+1] > a[i]$

-how does it boil down to it.Let's look at the solution
+how does it boil down to it?
+Let's look at the solution

 # Solution
 ## trick